stakater/mto-docs/content/reference-guides/configuring-multitenant-network-isolation.md

 Bill has added a new label `tenant-network-policy: "true"` in project section of IntegrationConfig, now MTO will add that label in all tenant projects.

-Finally Bill creates a `TemplateGroupInstance` which will distribute the network policies using the newly added project label and template.
+Finally, Bill creates a `TemplateGroupInstance` which will distribute the network policies using the newly added project label and template.

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1